 This is definitely not the cheapest place to visit.
 Prices tend to be high for transportation, dining, and accommodations.
 Some see visiting by way of a cruise to be the most economical way to see these islands.
 The downside is that your time here will be limited.

 Whether or not you land here on a cruise itinerary, there are some wonderful experiences to be enjoyed for budget travelers who know what they want to do and have a strategy for maximizing their investment to reach these lovely shores.

-For example, during 2017 the local government offers $300 in travel vouchers for those who visit in recognition of the 100th anniversary year for the transfer of these islands from Danish to United States possession.
-The idea is to promote history and culture, but don't expect only dry lectures as part of the benefit.
-About 25 vendors accept the vouchers, which can be used for eco-tours, kayaking, and even food tastings.
-You must stay three nights or more, book travel by Oct.
-1, and complete it by year's end.
+For example, during 2017 the local government offered travel vouchers for those who visited in recognition of the 100th anniversary year for the transfer of these islands from Danish to United States possession.
+The idea was to promote history and culture.

-The vouchers are a nice start, but consider a few more tips for visiting this gem in the Eastern Caribbean without spending a fortune.
+The vouchers were a nice start, but consider a few more tips for visiting this gem in the Eastern Caribbean without spending a fortune.

 01 of 05

 The island of St. Thomas is vibrant and bustling with tourism.
 Nearby St. John is largely a national park with miles of forest and unspoiled beach.
 Most visitors arrive on St. Thomas and never make it to the island's less populated neighbor, and that's a shame.